 Just when we thought it wasn’t possible to go forward any further, we finally saw it.
 The rock paintings of Tambun!
 Everything was forgotten.
 The sounds of wild animals were no longer audible, and we were in awe of the red paintings on the rock.
 Who had painted them?
 What was the reason behind it?
 We let our imaginations run wild and enjoyed the nature around us.
 The feeling of being at the pulse of history, and having it all for ourselves, was incredible!

-Oh yeah… on the way back we decided to take a different path, and we ended up in the middle of a polo field.
+On the way back, we decided to take a different path, and we ended up in the middle of a polo field.
 This explains the horses that crossed our path earlier in the day!
-We’re also happy to report no snake sightings!
+We’re also very happy to report no snake sightings!

 Further attractions in Ipoh